The Directed Grid Theorem: Abstract

 In this paper, nearly two decades after the conjecture was made, we are finally able to confirm the Reed, Johnson, Robertson, Seymour and Thomas conjecture in full generality and to prove the directed grid theorem.

-As consequence of our results we are able to improve results in Reed et al.\,in 1996 \cite{ReedRST96} (see also \cite{opg}) on disjoint cycles of length at least $l$ and in \cite{KawarabayashiKK14} on quarter-integral disjoint paths.
+As consequence of our results we have several results using our directed grid theorem.
+For example, we are able to improve results in Reed et al.\,in 1996 \cite{ReedRST96} (see also \cite{opg}) on disjoint cycles of length at least $l$.
 We expect many more algorithmic results to follow from the grid theorem.

 \newif\ifproofmode